 The Monte Carlo data used for this analysis is created with the Pythia 6.4 event generator (6) and contains 5 million direct and resolved photoproduction events.
-Multiple interactions between the resolved photon and the proton are not included in this data set, although Pythia allows to generate such processes.
-The data is fully simulated and reconstructed, so that a comparison between jets on reconstructed and generated jets on hadron level is possible.
+Multiple interactions between the resolved photon and the proton are included in this data set.
+The data are fully simulated and reconstructed, so that a comparison between jets on reconstructed and hadron level is possible.

-6. PHASESPACE DEFINITIONS
+6. PHASE SPACE DEFINITIONS

 For this work we consider photoproduction events with at least two hard jets, their transverse momentum is demanded to be greater than 25 GeV and 15 GeV, respectively.
-These cuts ensure that the parton parton interaction is on a hard scale so that the cross section is calculable with the means of pQCD.
+These cuts ensure that the parton parton interaction is hard enough, which is required to trigger on photoprduction events with high efficiency and makes the cross sections calculable with the means of pQCD.
 If a third jet occurs, also here a cut of 10 GeV is applied.
-These $p_t$ cuts are equal on hadron and reconstructed level, see table 1 and 2.
-The $\eta$ cuts apply for all of the first three jets and are also the same on both levels, we demand $\eta$ to be in the range of $-0.5 < \eta < 2.75$ , which is due to the constricted acceptance of the detector.
-To remove DIS events we require that there is no electron candidate found during the reconstruction, which restricts the photon virtuality to $Q^2 < 4$ GeV, according to the detector acceptance of HERA II (cf. the relation between $Q^2$ and the angle $\theta$ of the scattered electron in equation 2.2).
-An equal cut on $Q^2$ is explicitly applied on hadron level.
-The cuts on the jet masses on reclevel have the purpose to remove any fake jet events, which occur when an electron is reconstructed as a jet after the detector simulation.
+These p_t cuts are equal on hadron and reconstructed level, see table 1 and 2.
+The η cuts apply for all of the first three jets1 and are also the same on both levels.
+We demand η to be in the range of $-0.5 < \eta < 2.75$, which is due to the acceptance of the detector.
+To remove DIS events we require that there is no electron candidate found during the reconstruction, which restricts the photon virtuality to $Q^2 < 4$ GeV, according to the detector acceptance of HERA II (cf. the relation between Q^2 and the angle θ of the scattered electron in equation 2.2).
+The same cut on Q^2 is explicitly applied on hadron level.
+The cuts on the jet masses on rec-level have the purpose to remove any fake jet events, which occur when an electron is reconstructed as a jet after the detector simulation.
 Real jets have usually masses greater than 2 GeV.
-Charged currents are excluded due to a cut on missing $p_t$ , which has to be below 20 GeV.
-Since $E - P_z$ is related to $y{JB}$ via $y{JB} = \frac{E - P_z}{2E_c}$ the cuts on these quantities correspond to each other on the rec- and had-level.
+Charged currents are excluded with a cut on missing p_t , which has to be below 20 GeV.
+Since $E - P_z$ is related to y{JB} via $y{JB} = \frac{E - P_z}{2E_e}$ the cuts on these quantities correspond to each other on the rec- and had-level.